Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 Rural seniors face consistent financial disadvantages compared to their urban counterparts.
 In 2024, rural employees earned an average of CAD 75,326.45 annually, approximately 17% lower than urban workers who averaged CAD 88,018.56.
 Rural household incomes follow similar patterns, registering 18% below urban levels.

 The income gap extends to wealth accumulation.
-Home equity represents the largest asset for many seniors, yet rural properties typically hold substantially less value.
-This creates a financial paradox: rural seniors often own their homes outright but possess limited equity to finance care needs when aging in place becomes challenging.
+Home equity is the largest asset for many seniors, but rural properties are typically worth substantially less.
+This presents a challenge: rural seniors often own their homes outright but have limited equity to finance care needs when aging in place becomes difficult.

 Only three industries offer higher rural wages than urban ones: